Elizabeth Lumpkin

-Elizabeth Henderson Lumpkin (born May 24, 1986) is a former professional tennis player from the United States.
-She currently serves as the assistant women's tennis coach at the University of Oregon.
+Elizabeth Henderson Lumpkin (born May 24, 1986) is a former professional tennis player from the United States and current head women's tennis coach at the University of Illinois-Chicago.

 Career

 Born in Santa Fe, New Mexico, Lumkpin went to Naperville Central High School in Illinois, where she won a record four successive state titles in singles.
 She was a Junior Fed Cup representative for the United States in 2002.

 Lumpkin played collegiate tennis with the UCLA Bruins and was a member of the 2008 championship winning team, before graduating in 2009.

 As a professional player, she made both of her WTA Tour main-draw appearances at the Texas Tennis Open, playing doubles in 2011 and 2012.
 In the 2012 edition, she and partner Yasmin Schnack lost a match tie-break in the first round to eventual champions, Marina Erakovic and Heather Watson.

 Lumpkin retired from the tour in 2013.
+She served for six seasons as the assistant and associate women's tennis coach at the University of Oregon until being hired at UIC on Nov.
+1, 2023.